AyoubZarou/process_wiki_pages_challenge/README.md

 For each result, you extract the main content of the page and, then, you store in a free format file all the sentences that contain a digit  ( not including the footnotes).
 # Settig up the system and executing the script
 - First of all, you need to install BeautifulSoup if not installed.
 To do that, please refer to the page [here](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-beautiful-soup)
+- You need to install ntlk too.
+To do so, please visit their installation page [here](https://www.nltk.org/install.html)
 - To use the script, you need to have had installed python 3.
 To execute the script, all you need to do is to make the command `python wiki_challenge.py` on the command line.

 # The suggested Solution